I didn’t understand what consistency was … maybe I still don’t

 That’s what they did so I just copied, hoping for improvements

-- I didn’t understand what Consistency was in a real match and how to measure any changes in Consistency in competition, not practice.
+- I didn’t understand how to measure any changes in Consistency in competition, not practice.

 - I didn’t understand how psychosocial and physical changes impacted consistency